What is Dyslexia

 - Holds a job below their potential and changes jobs frequently

 The sooner a child with dyslexia is given proper instruction, particularly in the very early grades, the more likely it is that they will have fewer or milder difficulties later in life.

-> Older students or adults with dyslexia will need intensive tutoring in reading, writing, and spelling using an Orton-Gillingham program.
+Older students or adults with dyslexia that are far behind will need intensive tutoring in reading, writing, and spelling using an Orton-Gillingham program.
 During this training, students will overcome many reading difficulties and learn strategies that will last a lifetime.

-> Reading instruction for the dyslexic child must be delivered with great intensity.
+Reading instruction for the dyslexic child must be delivered with great intensity.
 Children diagnosed with dyslexia are behind in their reading levels and for them to catch up with their classmates will need to make a big leap forward or else they will remain behind.
-Optimally, a child who is struggling with reading should be taught one-on-one and should receive this specialized reading instruction 2-3 hours five days a week.
+Optimally, a child who is struggling with reading and is far behind his or her peers, should be taught one-on-one and should receive this specialized reading instruction 10-15 hours a week.
 A larger group or less time will greatly undermine the possibilities of success.

-> This specialized tutoring helps dyslexic students become successful in reading, writing, spelling, grammar, and vocabulary.
-It also will help them with math, and word problems.
+This specialized tutoring helps dyslexic students become successful in reading, writing, spelling and comprehension.

-> Contact PRIDE by phone: 1-866-774-3342
+Contact PRIDE by phone: 1-866-774-3342

 You can also contact us by email (firstname.lastname@example.org).
 Our Director will be glad to talk with you and can answer any questions you may have about the program and staff.